METS-Programme/ugandaemr-usermanual/upgrading/trouble-shooting.md

    * Open a connection to the openmrs database on port 3306
    * Open File -&gt; Load SQL File and load the downloaded file

+#### UgandaEMR Reports starts but some reports cannot be found
+The root cause is that the reports do not have UTF8 collation so some characters are not saved.

+The fix is to run the command below on your openmrs database:

+  `ALTER TABLE ``serialized_object`` MODIFY ``serialized_data`` MEDIUMTEXT CHARACTER SET utf8 NOT NULL;`